jwdagney55/card-games/README.md

 I think I solved it, don't update the activeCardList right away when you update movePile. activeCardList will get updated after the move is verified in GameBoard `updateDeck`
 When moving `movePile` back and forth: something goes wrong, I think the movePile cards never get put back into their original pile if the move fails

+Still not perfect, moving piles around fails sometimes, for some rhyme or reason.
+The error is the first card in movePile is undefined.
+The last card of the previous move pile sometimes gets duplicated.
+If you move the same pile twice in a row, it will duplicate ALL of the cards from the first moved pile if done back to back and with another move in between.
+Possibly a genius so we'll see.
+Fixed in helpSetMovePile setActiveCardList(activeCardList.slice(0,i))